 - Quarter 3: if not close to an offer by end of September, re-evaluate and adjust strategy based on what I’ve learned so far

 - January: spend 3-5 hours a week to complete career reflection exercises, research potential organizations and roles, and update resume and LinkedIn profile

 - February: create list of 10 target organizations and 15-20 networking contacts and get in touch with at least 50% of them to set up meetings

 - March: conduct at least 10 networking meetings and attend 2-3 industry events

 Whatever your availability, be thoughtful and realistic about how much time you can put toward your goals, and then block that time out in your calendar.
-Think about when you are at your best (hint: for most of us, that’s in the morning, NOT after a long day at the office) and make sure you’re using that time.
-I have never been a morning person, but now I get up most days around six to get some work done, because I’m just too exhausted in the evenings.
-You know your own energy levels best, but I can probably speak for a lot of us when I say my morning self has lots of ambitious goals that my afternoon and evening self often don’t get around to, so I recommend that you harness that morning self to GSD.
+Think about when you are at your best and most energetic (hint: for most of us, that’s earlier in the day, NOT after a long day at work) and try to strategically use that time for activities that require more thinking and strategizing.

 Once you’ve blocked out times, break down your weekly time commitment into specific tasks and determine how much time you’ll spend on each.
 To use the monthly goal for January above, if you had five hours a week, that might break down like this: